-London Eye Mood Conductor
+EDF Energy – London Eye Mood Conductor

-Cinimod Studio has created a “Mood Conductor” for EDF Energy which enables participants to use gestural control and their heart rate to display their mood through the lighting on the EDF Energy London Eye.
+Cinimod Studio created a “Mood Conductor” for EDF Energy which enabled participants to use gestural control and their heart rate to display their mood through the lighting on the EDF Energy London Eye.
 Commissioned by Ignite London, The Mood Conductor formed part of the Energy of the Nation activation that took place at the EDF Energy London Eye throughout the 2012 Olympic Games.

-The heart rate system uses a sensor clipped to the performer’s ear to detect their pulse.
+The heart rate system used a sensor clipped to the performer’s ear to detect their pulse.
 The symbolism of the heart as an epicentre of felt emotion is not merely an artefact of mythology and early philosophical thinking.
 Whilst there is no evidence of hearts actually skipping beats at the sight of a loved one, we can be certain that the beating of our hearts is inextricably linked to the way we feel.
-By measuring your heart beat as you stand on the Mood Conductor podium, the system gets an even better idea of your mood, and consequently the lighting show which you create on the EDF Energy London Eye becomes even more responsive to you, and the way you feel.
+By measuring your heart beat as you stood on the Mood Conductor podium, the system gets an even better idea of your mood, and consequently the lighting show which you create on the EDF Energy London Eye becomes even more responsive to you, and the way you feel.

 The lighting patterns that are visible across the London Eye are a direct result of the movements and behaviours of the user.
 The patterns vary in colour, speed, brightness and scale — at times the London Eye can be seen to sparkle with obvious joy and celebration, other times it recoils into a subdued and disappointed state.
 The lighting show amplifies these action and moods of the user for the whole city to see.

-The project has developed into a highly complex yet incredibly intuitive ground breaking interactive installation that challenges preconceptions of how users of a city live and influence the space around them.
+The project developed into a highly complex yet incredibly intuitive ground breaking interactive installation that challenged preconceptions of how users of a city live and influence the space around them.
 By inviting the public to express their mood on such a public scale there is a simultaneous sense of liberation and social sharing.

 As is common to many Cinimod projects, the challenge was to develop a bespoke and reliable solution that would faithfully deliver an ambitious scheme for an interactive lighting control system.
 Utilising a transfer of technologies from related industries, Cinimod created a cutting-edge hardware and software system to bring this new interactive system to this important London landmark.

-A highly accurate 3d camera is used to track the movements of the person interacting on the podium.
+A highly accurate 3d camera was used to track the movements of the person interacting on the podium.
 This information is captured and analysed in real-time by the bespoke Cinimod software system and translated into lighting movements across the London Eye.

 An added unexpected level of interaction comes in the form of the ear lobe pulse sensor that can be optionally clipped to the performer’s ear.
 By linking the heart rate of the user in real-time to the Cinimod control system, the pulse is interpreted and analysed to contribute to the lighting patterns being displayed on the London Eye.